 Here’s the best bit….

-electric car industry, which is also growing in leaps and bounds.
+Silver-zinc batteries are increasingly being used by the electric car industry, which is also growing in leaps and bounds.
 Experts believe that by 2030, 25% of the global automobile industry will be electric.
 So, on the one side, we have increased industrial demand that seems to be increasing steadily over the years, clearly outpacing the production volumes.
 The leading countries across the world for silver production are Mexico, China, Peru, and Russia.
 Sadly, production volumes have been plummeting globally.
 Recently, the Peruvian government released a statement that declared a significant fall in silver production from mines in the country.
 In fact, the fall in production volumes is as much as 12%.
 So, you can see where this is headed.
 A scarcity of a much in demand resource, with the demand curve rising steadily over the years would eventually lead to the spot prices of silver skyrocketing.
 Current spot prices are at $16.58 levels for a troy ounce.
 However, many investors believe that prices are likely to reach $20 an ounce in 2018.
 Still, others believe that in time, silver could be as dear as $130 an ounce.
 Obviously, as we move into the future, investors who believe in the rise of silver, need to get in early in order to stay invested long term and maximise their gains from the difference in buying and selling price.

 Silver is undervalued